Ramiro Moliner Inglés: Biography

+Diplomatic career

+At the Pontifical Ecclesiastical Academy, he studied diplomacy from 1970 to 1973.
+His early assignments in the diplomatic service of the Holy See took him to New Zealand, Ecuador, Costa Rica, Brazil, Uruguay, Sudan, and Great Britain.

 Pope John Paul II appointed him on 2 January 1993 Titular Archbishop of Sarda and Apostolic Nuncio to Papua New Guinea and the Solomon Islands.
 He received his episcopal consecration on 22 February from Cardinal Antonio María Javierre Ortas.

 On 10 May 1997, John Paul named him Apostolic Nuncio to Guatemala.

 On 17 January 2004, John Paul appointed him Apostolic Nuncio to Ethiopia and Djibouti and Apostolic Delegate to Somalia.

 Pope Benedict XVI appointed him apostolic nuncio to Albania on 26 July 2008.

-He retired on 1 September 2016.
+Moliner Inglés retired on 1 September 2016.